prograhammer/vue-library-template/README.md

 ## What's Included

-- `prepublish`: Npm prepublish hook so you can run `npm publish` and both your library and docs are built first.
+- `prepublishOnly`: Npm prepublish hook so you can run `npm publish` and both your library and docs are built first.

 - `npm run dev`: Shortcut to run both dev:lib and dev:docs in parallel using [npm-run-all](https://github.com/mysticatea/npm-run-all).